Your liver is an important organ that is vital for your health. It performs a…Read More

 Did you set new goals or resolutions for a healthy 2018?
 Does it seem daunting or overwhelming?
 Are you letting your fears keep you from even starting?
 The struggle to keep those resolutions is real, but with everybody seemingly into yoga these days, it naturally becomes easier to practice it.

 And even a day’s yoga workout can help you realize how important it is in maintaining a healthy body.
-Ayurveda and Yoga are two inter-related branches of the Vedic tree.
+Yoga and ayurveda are two inter-related branches of the Vedic tree.
 They are an important part of Vedic science and together encompass all of human life & the universe.

-It is important to understand the respective roles of Ayurveda and Yoga in the Vedic system, to get the bigger picture.
+It is important to understand the respective roles of Yoga and Ayurveda in the Vedic system, to get the bigger picture.
 Now, Yoga and Ayurveda are not merely two separate but related healing disciplines of India.
-Each has its unique place and function, but they overlap into the other on various levels.
-On one hand, Ayurveda deals with the health of the body, on the other Yoga deals with purifying the mind and consciousness and together they compliment & embrace each other.
+Each has its unique place and function, but they overlap with the other on various levels.
+On one hand, Ayurveda deals with the health of the body, on the other Yoga deals with purifying the mind and consciousness and together they complement & embrace each other.

 Both Yoga & Ayurveda have the same goal, which is attaining union with the ‘Self.’
 Besides shoring a philosophical foundation both systems have many similarities in relation to attitude, nutrition, diet, lifestyle hygiene, exercise and cleansing practices as well as spiritual practices.
 Both have an inseparable relationship.